thirdweb-dev/contracts/docs/DropERC721.md

-*Returns the module type of the contract.*
+*Returns the type of the contract.*

 #### Returns